By Florence Tan and Sabrina Valle

-Exxon has also significantly phased down its chemical and lubricant businesses in Russia, and limited sales to existing contractual commitments and essential products used in applications such as food preservation, agriculture and hygiene, the spokesperson said.
+Exxon has also significantly phased down its chemical and lubricant businesses in Russia, and have suspended sales of all chemical and lubricant products into Russia and Belarus.